openid/sharedsignals/openid-caep-specification-1_0.md

     - `phone-voice`
     - `phone-sms`
     - `app`
-    - other mutually supported credential type

 change_type
-: REQUIRED, JSON string: potential options:
+: REQUIRED, JSON string: This MUST be one of the following strings:

     - `create`
     - `revoke`
     - `update`